devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 `curl -s https://raw.githubusercontent.com/devopstrainings/linux-basics-katakoda/master/linux-adminstration/files/daemon-services.sh | bash `{{execute}}

-You can check the process of the system
+You can check the process of some services runs as a normal user but not as a root user.

+`
+ps -ef | greo httpd
+ps -ef | grep tomcat
+ps -ef | grep mariadb
+`

 # Additional Commands for Practice